lumeche/hpa-custom-metrics-demo/README.md

 # Horizontal Pod Autoscaler based on custom metrics demo
 This is a very simple and minimalistic demo of how the Horizontal pod Autoscaler works in Kubernetes.
+This demo is part of a presentation don in the kubernetes Montreal metup

 ## Requirements